ironman1371jr/Birthday/README.md

-cd your way into the this folder
+cd your way into the this main folder, then
 Run "Flask run" cmd to get the application started :)